 Walnut is just one of a handful of materials that makes a wonderful natural egg dye.
 Using different ingredients allows you to produce different colors.

 I'm sure it's not a surprise that there a lot of miniature craft ideas out there that use walnuts.
 There are lots of details in this post about the materials that are used although there are no specific instructions.
 However, there's still lots of inspiration here and enough resources to get you started.
 The detail here is wonderful.

-Who knew that there was a whole miniatures section of about.com?
-Once you construct this chair, you'll be hooked and off searching for the next miniature project.
-This is more involved than many of the projects here and definitely requires a lot of adult assistance, but it is well worth the effort.
-This chair can be easily adapted for Playmobile people and other small figures.
+Once you construct this chair, you'll be hooked and always start searching for the next miniature project.
+This is a project that definitely requires a lot of adult assistance, but it is well worth the effort.
+You can easily adapt the chair for Playmobile people and other small figures.

-Ground walnut shells make an ideal filler for pincushions.
+Ground walnut shells make an ideal pincushion filler.
 For those who enjoy sewing, pincushions are an easy project and make wonderful gifts for just about any occasion.
-The pincushions sew up fairly quickly so it's easy to put together a whole batch of them.
+They sew up fairly quickly, so it's easy to put together a whole batch of them.
 For older kids, this is a great beginning sewing endeavor.
-For younger kids, there is lots of opportunity to help by choosing fabrics and stuffing the cushions.
+There are many opportunities for younger children to help, from choosing fabrics to stuffing the cushions.